About us

 Gaz Bushell

 Game Developer, Digital Artist and Lecturer.
-Gaz has led the programming on squidsoup projects for over 15 years.
+Gaz has led the programming on Squidsoup projects for over 15 years.
 His background in sculpture is the seed of his interest in the tangibility of real and virtual space.

 Gaz also runs his own indie game company, Fayju, developing games mainly for Apple’s iOS platform.
 Fayju’s games have been downloaded over 8 million times worldwide (and counting).